caass/advent-of-code/README.md

 ## Inputs & Descriptions

 To comply with Eric's [rules about copying](https://adventofcode.com/about#faq_copying), I don't copy any text from the problems in my solutions or provide my puzzle inputs.
-Each problem's documentation contains a link to the original problem text, so you can get some context as to what exactly is happening.
-Similarly, I encrypt my puzzle inputs into `./tests/fixtures.gz.age`.

 ## Running

-The crate also has a binary, which you can run with `cargo run -- <YEAR> <DAY> <PART> < path/to/input`.
+The crate also has a binary, which you can run with `just run <YEAR> <DAY> <PART> < path/to/input`.
+To see all available commands, run `just` with no arguments.